peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 -----           | -------- | -----------
 **Zone**        | Yes      | The zone in which the record is to be defined **Type**        | Yes      | The type of the resource record.
 This can be one of a list of record types derived from [RFC 1035, Section 3.3](https://datatracker.ietf.org/doc/html/rfc1035#section-3.3), e.g. A or AAAA
-**Disable PTR** | Yes      | A checkbox indicating whether a PTR record should be generated for an A or AAAA record automatically if there is a zone suitable for the PTR in Netbox DNS
+**Disable PTR** | Yes      | A checkbox indicating whether a PTR record should be generated for an A or AAAA record automatically if there is a zone suitable for the PTR in NetBox DNS
 **Name**        | Yes      | The name of the record, e.g. the simple host name for A and AAAA records **Value**       | Yes      | The value of the record, e.g. the IPv4 or IPv6 addreess **Status**      | No       | The status of a record.
 Pre-defined choices are "Active" (which is the default) and "Inactive" **TTL**         | No       | The time to live for the record.
 If empty, the zone's SOA MINIMUM value or an explicitly defined zone default TTL value ($TTL in the master zone file) will be used.
 See [RFC 2308, Section 4](https://datatracker.ietf.org/doc/html/rfc2308#section-4)
-**Description** | No       | A short textual description of the record **Tags**        | No       | Netbox tags assigned to the name server.
+**Description** | No       | A short textual description of the record **Tags**        | No       | NetBox tags assigned to the name server.
 Tags can be used to categorise name servers by arbitrary criteria such as Production/Test/Development systems
 **Active**      | N/A      | This field is not an input field, but it is created from the zone and record status.
 A record is marked inactive when either the zone that contains it or the record itself is not in an active status. **No PTR records are created for inactive A or AAAA records**

 #### Automatic generation of PTR records
-For the address record types A and AAAA, Netbox DNS can automatically generate and maintain the corresponding PTR records.
+For the address record types A and AAAA, NetBox DNS can automatically generate and maintain the corresponding PTR records.
 For this to work, the following conditions must be met:

-* The corresponding `in-addr.arpa` or `ip6.arpa` zone must be present in Netbox DNS
+* The corresponding `in-addr.arpa` or `ip6.arpa` zone must be present in NetBox DNS
 * The "Disable PTR" field must not be set to False (default is True)
 * The address record and the zone containing it are in an active state

-If, for instance, there is a zone `0.0.10.in-addr.arpa` is defined in Netbox DNS and an address record is created in a forward zone `example.com` with the address `10.0.0.1`, the corresponding PTR record will be created in the former zone as the reverse RR name for the IPv4 address `10.0.0.1` is `1.0.0.10.in-addr.arpa`.
+If, for instance, there is a zone `0.0.10.in-addr.arpa` is defined in NetBox DNS and an address record is created in a forward zone `example.com` with the address `10.0.0.1`, the corresponding PTR record will be created in the former zone as the reverse RR name for the IPv4 address `10.0.0.1` is `1.0.0.10.in-addr.arpa`.

 When an A record is created for which a PTR record is not necessary or desired, the "Disable PTR" option can be used to inhibit the creation of the corresponding PTR record even if a reverse zone matching the address is present.

-If the reverse zone does not exist in Netbox DNS, it will not be created automatically as it is not certain that the authority for that zone lies with the user.
-If, however, a matching reverse zone is created later on, the PTR records for all active A or AAAA records in Netbox DNS that match the new reverse zone will be created automatically (unless "Disable PTR" is set for a record).
+If the reverse zone does not exist in NetBox DNS, it will not be created automatically as it is not certain that the authority for that zone lies with the user.
+If, however, a matching reverse zone is created later on, the PTR records for all active A or AAAA records in NetBox DNS that match the new reverse zone will be created automatically (unless "Disable PTR" is set for a record).

 Changing the name and/or value of an A record results in updating, moving or deleting the corresponding PTR record.
 Deleting an A record results in the corresponding PTR record getting deleted as well.

 A record detail view for a standard record: